emagnier/romcal/README.md

 </p>

 <p align="center">
-  Romcal is a high-performance library that generates liturgical calendars for the Roman Rite of the Catholic Church.
-It calculates liturgical dates for any year in the standard calendar and provides comprehensive metadata for each liturgical day.
+  Romcal is a <strong>high-performance Rust library</strong> that generates liturgical calendars for the Roman Rite of the Catholic Church.
+Available as a Rust crate, <strong>CLI</strong> tool, and native bindings for <strong>TypeScript and Python</strong>, it calculates liturgical dates for any year and provides comprehensive metadata for each liturgical day.
 </p>

 <p align="center">